Skip to main content

 Buy a half cow from local farms

-Connect with local farms selling quarter, half, or whole cows.
-Save 30-50% on ribeyes and premium cuts while supporting farmers who raise animals right.
+Connect with farms, butchers, and co-ops selling quarter, half, or whole cows.
+Save 30–50% on ribeyes and premium cuts while supporting farmers who raise animals right.

 Find Local Farms